anne-mueller/publications/README.md

 ## Journal Publications

+[A6] Müller, A., 1998: Zur postglazialen Sedimentationsgeschichte des Grossen Jasmunder Boddens, südliche Ostsee (Postglacial sedimentation history of the Grosser Jasmunder Bodden lagoon, southern Baltic Sea, in German with English summary).
+Eiszeitalter und Gegenwart 48, 118-132.

+[A5] Müller, A. and Hoffmann, K., 1998: Spät- und postglaziale Sedimentationsdynamik und Korngrössenverteilung om Oder-Haff, südliche Ostsee (Late and Post-Glacial sedimentation dynamics and grain size distribution in the Oder Lagoon, southern Baltic Sea, in German with English summary).
+Leipziger Geowissenschaften 6, 199-209.

+[A4] Müller, A., 1997: Hydrodynamics and nutrient distribution in bottom sediments of the Archipelago Sea, southwestern Finland.
+Boreal Environment Research 2, 229-237.

+[A3] Müller, A., 1997: Zu Sedimentationsgeschichte und Palämilieu der Darss-Zingster Bodenkette, südliche Ostsee (Sedimentation history and paleoenvironments of the Darss-Zingster lagoons, southern Baltic Sea, in German with English summary).
+Zeitschrift für Geologische Wissenschaften, 25 (5/6), 465-480.

+[A2] Müller, A., 1997: Die Rekonstruktion von Sedimentationsgeschichte und Paläomilieu des Oderhaffs unter Anwendung geochemischer Methoden (Reconstruction of sedimentation history and paleoenvironments of the Oder lagoon using geochemical methods, in German with English summary).
+Zeitschrift der Deutschen Geologischen Gesellschaft 148:2, 271-278.

+[A1] Müller, A., 1996: Sedimentmiljön i Lumparnbukten, Åland (in Swedish with English summary: The sedimentary environment of Lumparn Bight, Åland).
+Terra 108:1, 20-29.

 ## Conference Publications

 [C83] Müller, A. and Hope, P., Northwestern Australia's terrestrial climate response to Last Glacial Maximum ocean conditions.
 Western Pacific Geophysics Meeting, American Geophysical Union, Cairns, Australia, July/August 2008.